-If anyone tells you to just go with your heart and buy whichever wedding dress you like the most, sometimes that could be very bad advice.
-When it comes to choosing a wedding dress, short women are not as genetically lucky as their taller fellow bride-to-bes.
+If anyone tells you to just go with your heart and buy whichever wedding dress you like the most, that could possibly be very bad advice.
+When it comes to choosing a wedding dress, short women are not as genetically lucky as their taller fellow brides-to-be.
 Those long legs and high torsos tend to look nice, or at least alright, in all types of dresses: mermaid, ball gown, babydoll, A-line, you name it.
-They can wear them all and pull it off.
+They can wear them all and pull them off.
 It's no wonder why the average height of fashion models is 5 foot 10.

-Best Wedding Dress Styles for Short Women
+Best Wedding Dresses for Short Women

-A-Line or Princess Wedding Dress
+A-Line or Princess

 There's a good reason why the A-line silhouette is the most popular among all types of wedding dresses; it looks beautiful on any body type.
 An A-line dress is fitted around the bodice and flares just right below the waistline.
 Narrow-framed short women who want to create the illusion of extra height and curves will certainly love this wedding dress style.
 Besides making a petite figure appear taller and fuller, it also works marvels for pear-shaped women who wish to hide their large hips.

 If you want to embrace your smallness instead of trying to appear taller, however, a knee-length or tea-length empire dress with a crinoline underneath is a lovely choice.
 It is sometimes called a "babydoll dress," and makes petite women look nothing but adorable.
 Brides with small busts tend to like this style of wedding dress a lot, as it visually enhances their upper section.
 And for short women with thick waists, an empire dress can nicely conceal that fullness in the mid area.

 Close-fitted all the way from the top to the bottom hem, sheath dresses are great for slender short women who want to boast their slim hips.
-Plus, the lengthy tubelike shape of a sheath dress can visually elongate your body by one or two inches.
+Plus, the lengthy tube-like shape of a sheath dress can visually elongate your body by one or two inches.
 However, I have to warn you it's not the most comfortable dress style to wear.
 So if you're planning for some "serious" dancing at the reception party, a knee-length sheath dress is probably better than a full-length one.

 Unflattering Wedding Dress Styles for Short Women